-Once you have determined the accounts to target and gathered as much information about them plus created a list, the next phase is to develop a creative marketing strategy that will resonate with the target accounts and personas.
-In the advanced stages, it is even specifically with each target account.
+Once you have determined the accounts to target and gathered as much information about them and created a list, the next phase is to develop a creative marketing strategy that will resonate with the target accounts and personas.
+In more advanced stages, this can even be done specifically per target account.

-When you’ve moved from basic ABM to a more advanced one, you may start creating a plan per segment per account.
-Although account plans for different customers are often similar, each plan should be personalized and must be tailored to the specific account you’re targeting.
-Usually, an ABM campaign targets specific decision-makers involved in the buying process and creates content specifically for these members of the “buying committee”
+When you’ve moved from basic ABM to more advanced stages, you may start creating a plan per segment per account.
+Although account plans for different customers share similarities, each plan should be personalized and tailored to the specific account you’re targeting.
+Usually, an ABM campaign targets specific decision-makers that are involved in the buying process and creates content specifically for these members of the “buying committee”.

 4. Launch marketing campaigns

 With your plan in place, you now proceed to run your customized marketing campaigns.
-The plan is usually to go to target accounts using the channels they’re currently using and can be easily targeted.
+The plan is usually to reach target accounts using the channels they’re currently using and provide targeting options.
 This doesn’t only imply paid campaigns.
-It could be at events, webinars, industry-specific publications, and so on.
+It could include industry events, webinars, industry-specific publications, and so on.

-Of curse, target accounts through ABM targeted ad placement or by leveraging technology channels such as direct email, mobile and personalized ads, inbound marketing campaigns, and so on, should play a measure role.
-Some tools such as Influ2 are specifically created to serve such strategies.
+Of course, when using ABM tactics that leverage technology such as direct email, mobile and personalized ads, inbound marketing campaigns, and so on, you should also plan on how to measure the impact.
+Some tools such as Influ2 were specifically created to serve such strategies.

 5. Measure results, use data signals, and optimize campaigns

 As you execute your Account-Based Marketing plans, be sure to measure results, take feedback and optimize your marketing efforts accordingly.
-Individual campaigns should be analyzed separately and you should also track the trend across all the target accounts for a more accurate picture of how your campaign is performing.
+Individual campaigns should be analyzed separately but you should also track the trends across all target accounts for a more accurate picture of how your campaign is performing.

-LinkedIn ads, for example, include important data on the accounts that clicked on the ads – these are critical ABM signals that you should use to cater to the sales teams.
+LinkedIn ads, for example, include important data on the accounts that clicked on the ads – these are critical ABM signals that you should let the sales team know about.

 ** LinkedIn remarketing ads also include data of impressions shared per account, which means you can know which accounts visited your website